patofoto/Demon_Klipper_Essentials_Unified/README.md

 These are in the `demon_print_start_end.cfg` file.

 # Prerequisites
-You must download & `[include]` these two additional files along with these Demon Adaptive Voron 2.4 (DAV) Macros or they will NOT work correctly.
+You must download & `[include]` these two additional files along with these Demon Macros or they will NOT work correctly.

 These additional macros are prerequisites: